Dylan DeLucia

-Dylan Joseph DeLucia (born August 1, 2000) is an American baseball pitcher in the Cleveland Guardians organization.
+Dylan Joseph DeLucia (born August 1, 2000) is an American professional baseball pitcher in the Cleveland Guardians organization.

 Career

 DeLucia graduated from New Smyrna Beach High School in New Smyrna Beach, Florida.
 He began his college baseball career at Northwest Florida State College, before he transferred to the University of Mississippi to play for the Ole Miss Rebels after two seasons.
 He was named the College World Series Most Outstanding Player for the 2022 College World Series.
 After the season, Baseball America named DeLucia a third team All-American.

 Eligible to be selected in the 2022 Major League Baseball draft, the Cleveland Guardians selected DeLucia in the sixth round, with the 181st overall pick.
+He signed with the Guardians for $275,000 on July 26, 2022.
+DeLucia had Tommy John surgery after he signed and made his professional debut in a rehabilitation assignment in June 2024.
+After completing his rehab assignment, DeLucia was assigned to the Single-A Lynchburg Hillcats.
+On July 22, 2024, DeLucia was promoted to the High-A Lake County Captains.
+On June 10, 2025, DeLucia was assigned to the Double A Akron RubberDucks.